-Once collected from your blue-lidded bin, your recycling (such as paper, cardboard, plastics, cans, drink cartons and glass) is initially stored at Cupid Green Depot before being transported to an MRF (Materials Recovery Facility) in Kent.
-The MRF uses a variety of methods, including magnets, air jets and large rotating drums, to split the recycling into separate materials.
+Once collected from your blue-lidded bin your recycling (such as paper, cardboard, plastics, cans, drink cartons and glass) is initially stored at Cupid Green Depot before being transported to Pearce Group in St Albans, where it is sorted in a Materials Recycling Facility (MRF).
+Recyclables are separated by type using a variety of methods, including magnets, air jets and large rotating drums and then bulked ready for reprocessing.

-Learn more about the Mixed Recycling Loop (PDF 399KB).
+Learn more about the Mixed recycling loop (PDF 401KB).

 What happens to your garden waste?

-You can buy large compostable waste sacks for the green-lidded bin for £6 for a roll of 25 (reduced price for Dacorum Card holders).
-They are available to buy from The Forum in Hemel Hempstead, Berkhamsted Civic Centre and Victoria Hall, Tring.
+You can buy large compostable waste sacks for the green-lidded bin for £6 for a roll of 25 (reduced price for Dacorum Card holders) from The Forum in Hemel Hempstead and Berkhamsted Civic Centre.
 Please note: excess garden waste sacks alongside the green-lidded bin will not be accepted.
-Excess garden waste can be taken to the Household Waste Recycling Centres (tip/dump) on Eastman Way in Hemel Hempsted or Northbridge Road in Berkhamsted.
+Excess garden waste can be taken to the Recycling Centres on Eastman Way in Hemel Hempstead or Northbridge Road in Berkhamsted.
 If you regularly have excess garden waste, you may want to buy more green-lidded bins and subscribe to our Additional Garden Waste Subscription Service.

-What happens to recycling that goes to the Household Waste Recycling Centres (tips/dumps)?
+What happens to recycling that goes to the Recycling Centres?

-Hertfordshire County Council provides Household Waste Recycling Centres (tips/dumps).
+Hertfordshire County Council provides Recycling Centres.
 Here, residents can deposit household waste free of charge.
-See Hertfordshire County Council's leaflet How is my waste recycled?
-(PDF 6.33 MB) for information on how waste from HWRCs is recycled.
+Find out more about how Recycling Centre waste is recycled.